dimapaloskin/playcap/README.md

 ## Roadmap

-- add the ability to stop (basically pause) device
+- [x] add the ability to select a backend
-- add the ability to select a backend
+- [ ] add the ability to stop (basically pause) device
-- add the ability to enable metadata for data callback(e.g. sampleRate, delta, currentTime)
+- [ ] add the ability to enable metadata for data callback(e.g. sampleRate, delta, currentTime)
-- add the ability to use fixed sample buffer size
+- [ ] add the ability to use fixed sample buffer size

 ## Installation